kubernetes/release/README.md

 Adding that flag to the command-line indicates the release will push tags and artifacts.
 The user is still prompted before a push occurs, however.

+## FAQ

+### How can I manually specify a build to use when anago (find_green_build) can't automatically locate a green run?

+The output from anago (or find_green_build) displays --buildversion in its output while trying to locate a build.
+The user is welcome to pass any --buildversion value to anago to create a release at a particular hash.

 ## Other Tools

 All standalone scripts have embedded man pages.
 Just use `-man` to view or